BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: Characterizing Scaling Requirements and Compute Network between Instances

+\nospacestitle{Model autoscaling requires fast data plane. \,} If the data plane speed is not fast enough, during burst period, the requests still violate the SLO due to increased queueing time.
+Specifically, SLO defines the tolerable end-to-end latency measured from the time a request is sent to the system to the time the inference response is returned.
+Thus, the latency includes the queueing delays waiting for the scaled instance to be ready for inference.

-\stitle{Model autoscaling requires fast data plane. } {\fig{fig:motiv-scale-speed}} (a)—(d) characterizes the scaling speed requirements for both medium-sized (7\,B) and large models (70\,B).
-We conducted our experiment using our own implementation of DistServe~\cite{DBLP:conf/osdi/ZhongLCHZL0024} that supports the state-of-the-art autoscaling policy (described in \textsection{\ref{sec:design-others}}).
-DistServe disaggregates the instances for prefilling and decoding, allowing us to precisely measure the SLO violations of TTFT and TBT.
-To characterize how scaling speed affects SLO compliance, we use a simulator that provisions models to all GPUs and applies manual delays to simulate different scaling speeds.
-We set TTFT and TBT SLO based on inference speed of different models.
-Specifically, 450ms and 150ms for Llama2-7B model, and 1250ms and 200ms for Llama2-70B model with tensor parallelism degree of 4.
+To characterize how different scaling speeds affect SLO attainments, we implemented a simulator on DistServe~\cite{DBLP:conf/osdi/ZhongLCHZL0024} that provisions models to all GPUs and applies manual delays based on the simulated speed for modeling different scaling speeds.
+We set TTFT and TBT SLO based on inference speed of different models following prior works~\cite{DBLP:conf/osdi/ZhongLCHZL0024}.
+Specifically, we use 450\,ms and 150\,ms for Llama3-8B model, and 1250\,ms and 200\,ms for Qwen2.5-72B model with tensor parallelism degree of 4. \textsection{\ref{sec:eval}} describes the detailed evaluation setup.

-Model serving requires fast scaling speed.
-For example, with a 70\,B model, maintaining TTFT below 1100ms requires a minimum per-instance scaling speed of 256\,Gbps, which is only achievable with host cache (Cache).
-The scaling time requirement correlates directly with inference time---our evaluated workload (BurstGPT~\cite{wang2024burstgpt}) has an average TTFT of 771ms (with queuing time), and to achieve 1250ms SLO for most of requests requires \textasciitilde500ms stop time, and thus 560 Gbps per-GPU\footnote{ {70\,B model uses four GPUs per-instance.}} network (measured by dividing the model size with the requirement).
-This speed requirement far exceeds what vendor-provided per-GPU~\cite{googleinstance,awsinstance,volcanoinstance} SSDs bandwidth can deliver (2--10\,Gbps per-GPU, detailed in the appendix).
+{\fig{fig:motiv-scale-speed}} (a)--(d) shows the results: We can see that for a 72\,B model, maintaining SLO violations below 60\,\% requires a minimum per-instance scaling speed of 220\,Gbps per-GPU\footnote{ {72\,B model uses four GPUs per-instance.}}, which is only achievable when the model parameters are loaded from the host memory.
+The scaling time requirement correlates directly with inference time---our evaluated workload (BurstGPT~\cite{wang2024burstgpt}) has an average TTFT of 771\,ms (with queueing time).
+Thus, to achieve 1250\,ms SLO for all requests, the scale time must be below 500\,ms, so a 576\,Gbps per-GPU network speed is required (measured by dividing the parameter size by the scale time).
+This far exceeds what vendor-provided per-GPU SSDs bandwidth can deliver (2--10\,Gbps per-GPU~\cite{googleinstance,awsinstance,volcanoinstance}, detailed in \textsection{\ref{sec:appendix-hardware}}).